spinnaker/spinnaker.io/content/en/docs/guides/user/pipeline/triggers/gcs/index.md

   an explanation).
 * __Expected Artifacts__ must reference the artifact defined previously.

-{%
-  include
-  figure
-  image_path="./pubsub-config.png"
-  caption="By setting the __Expected Artifacts__ field in the trigger config, you guarantee that this pubsub subscription will only trigger this pipeline when an artifact matching your requirements is present in the pubsub message."
+{{< figure src="./pubsub-config.png" caption="By setting the __Expected Artifacts__ field in the trigger config, you guarantee that this pubsub subscription will only trigger this pipeline when an artifact matching your requirements is present in the pubsub message." >}}
-%}

 ## Test the pipeline